-Other Capital Grant Projects
+Capital Grant Projects

 Housing-Related Hazards CFP Grant: AHA applied for and received in 9/2021 \$439,765 from the Housing-Related Hazard Capital Grant program to fund improvements recommended in the Physical Needs Assessment developed by Stogner Architecture.
 The purpose of the grant is to 1) install new exhaust fans in all public housing units to remove water and humidity reducing elements that contribute to mold growth and 2) to provide new combination CO/smoke detector in every sleeping area and every room/area containing a gas burning appliance.
-In addition CFP improvements are under consideration included new appliances, replace all ceiling lighting with LED, installation/replacing washer boxes, installation/replacing of GFIs, and adding an oven stabilizer which prevents the stove from tipping over when the oven door is open.
-The project is currently in the procurement stage and improvements should begin in the fall 2022.
+Other improvements were considered; however, due to raising constructions cost additional items were eliminated.